hakanensari/bookland/README.md

 ISBN.calculate_checksum_digit(data_digits) # => 2
 ```

-Rails-heads: **Bookland** will include custom EAN, ISBN, and ASIN validators if Active Model is loaded.
+**Bookland** includes custom EAN, ISBN, and ASIN validators if Active Model is loaded.
 Use it like so:

 ```ruby
 class Book